pricklynut/testhub/README.md

 TestHub is a service which allows you to create and pass tests.

-Written in PHP on Symfony 3 framework.
+Written in PHP with Symfony 3 framework.

 Installation and configuration
 ------------------------------

 Requirements:
-  * linux os (in my case ubuntu 16.04)
+  * linux os
   * php ^7.0
   * web server apache ^2.4
   * dbms postgresql ^9.5 or mysql ^5.6 (innodb fulltext indexes)